-Couples use donor sperm (DI) when the husband/partner has no sperm or a very poor semen analysis (azoospermia, oligospermia, poor motility), or when there is a genetic problem which could be inherited from the male.
-Single women who want a biological child also use DI, as well as LGBTQ couples also may consider using donor sperm as a means to conceiving.
+Couples use donor sperm (Donor Insemination) when the husband/partner has no sperm or a very poor semen analysis (azoospermia, oligospermia, poor motility), or when there is a genetic problem which could be inherited from the male.
+Single women who want a biological child also use DI, as well as LGBTQ+ families/couples also may consider using donor sperm as a means to conceiving.

 Why should I/we consider counseling before using DI?